-With that trend, bone broth has been a source of healing and wellness for many individuals from those healing gut issues to postpartum mamas.
+Bone broth has been a source of healing and wellness for a wide range of people, from those healing gut issues to postpartum mamas.
 But did you know that bone broth is great for athletes (and even casual exercisers!) too?
-Today, we’re breaking down how athletes can benefit from consuming bone broth.
+Today, we’re breaking down how athletes can benefit from drinking more bone broth.

-Hear from athlete, Jason Wittrock - International Keto Coach, Personal Trainer and Fitness Model - about why he uses bone broth in his post-workout routine:
+Here’s athlete, Jason Wittrock - International Keto Coach, Personal Trainer and Fitness Model - talking about why he uses bone broth in his post-workout routine:

 "Recovering from intense workout sessions is critical to my success and development.
 I've used every powder and pill available, but nothing compares to the healing power of FOND Bone Broth.
 Not only does FOND Bone Broth taste amazing, but it also helps calm my central nervous system and delivers the electrolytes, collagen and amino acids my body needs to heal and recover.
 It has been a total game changer for me, and I recommend it to anyone who is serious about working out and transforming their body."

 Bone broth is what we like to call "liquid gold."
-It is the liquid made from slowly simmering the bones of animals such as beef, chicken, fish, etc. This slow simmering process releases minerals and nutrients that your body is hard pressed to find in any other foods.
+It is the liquid made from slowly simmering beef, chicken, pork, or fish bones.
+This slow simmering process releases minerals and nutrients that your body is hard-pressed to find in any other foods.

-Our collagen rich bone broths are full of glutamine, glycine, and other amino acids our brain needs to be happy and our bodies need to function.
-We take it one step further with botanical infusions that level-up these already impressive benefits.
+FOND’s collagen-rich bone broths are full of glutamine, glycine, and other amino acids that your brain needs to be happy and your body needs to function.
+But we take it one step further with botanical infusions that level-up these already impressive benefits.

 Benefits of bone broth for athletes:

-To start, let's hit on digestive health.
 According to Dr. Kevin Sprouse, "People who engage in a significant amount of training often deal with digestive stress, whether due to the actual training (i.e. long distance running) or the amounts and types of foods consumed to support that training.
 Gelatin, glycine, and glutamine [in bone broth] have been shown to aid in the promotion of digestive health."
 And though exercise is a healthy stressor, frequent high-intensity training is stressful for the body, meaning athletes may need extra help when it comes to gut repair.

-Secondly, bone broth may boast anti-inflammatory benefits.
-Inflammation is the bodies natural response to injury or infection.
-Athletes often deal with these issues from overuse and can cause injury to tissues and joints.
+Inflammation is the body’s natural response to injury or infection.
+Athletes often have inflammation from overuse or injuries to tissues and joints.
 Bone broth is high in anti-inflammatory amino acids like glycine and proline, which have been shown to help speed the recovery process and reduce inflammation; allowing muscles and joints to heal quicker, and enabling athletes to get back to the gym faster.

-Next, bone broth may aid in joint health.
-As you age, collagen production in your body slows down making your joints more susceptible to injury.
+As you age, collagen production in your body slows down, making your joints more susceptible to injury.
 Drinking bone broth is an easy way to introduce collagen back into your body, naturally supporting healthy bones and stronger joints.
 Another key component of bone broth is gelatin, a nutrient in bone broth that may provide cushioning and glide for your joints.
 Your body also loses gelatin as it ages, so drinking bone broth is a great way to supplement.

-Beyond joint health, bone broth may be a great source of healthy sodium and other electrolytes.
+Bone broth is a great source of healthy sodium and other electrolytes.
 Whether you’re working out or simply living in a hot climate, when you sweat, your body loses water and sodium.
 One of the best solutions for replenishing those losses?
 Electrolytes!
-Bone broth provides high-quality sodium to help replenish your body.
-FOND Bone Broth takes it a step further by adding Redmond Real Salt to all of our broths.
+Bone broth provides a source of high-quality electrolytes, including sodium, magnesium, potassium and calcium, to help your body recover.
+And FOND exclusively uses Redmond Real Salt in all of our broths.
 Real Salt is the only brand of sea salt harvested from an ancient, pristine ocean near Redmond, Utah.
-There are over 60 trace minerals that give Real Salt its good flavor and make it healthier too.
+There are over 60 trace minerals that give their Real Salt its good flavor and health benefits.

-You simply can’t perform at your best abilities if your body is feeling under the weather.
-Well there's a reason mama always made chicken soup when you were sick as a kid...the bone broth in soup may help decrease cold and flu symptoms while also altering immune responses on a cellular level.
+You simply can’t perform at your best if you’re feeling under the weather.
+There's a reason mama always made chicken soup when you were sick as a kid...the bone broth in soup may help decrease cold and flu symptoms, while also altering immune responses on a cellular level.

 How much bone broth you should consume:

 Knowing the benefits of bone broth is great, but let's put those benefits into action!
-Consuming bone broth looks different for everyone depending on what your end goal may be.
-We wrote up a blog post on how much and how often you should be drinking bone broth.
+How much bone broth is right for you depends on your goals and health history, but we wrote a blog post all about how much / how often to drink bone broth.
 You can check that out here.

 https://thefeed.com/blogs/news/the-benefit-of-bone-broth-for-athletes#:~:text=Bone Broth can serve a,digestive and overall immune health.